RichardLitt/octobuild/index.md

 [By going here](https://github.com/RichardLitt/octobuild/edit/gh-pages/index.md).
 Add your name and a link and a short paragraph.
 You'll need a Github profile.

+## If you want email updates sometimes

+[Sign up here.](http://eepurl.com/3O-JL) I'll check up with you at the end of October to ask how you've done, and post a list of finished projects or work done.
+I'll also send out semi-weekly reminders to work on your project.

 ## The idea is

 That we make a list of projects we're working on in October that we're proud of.
 That's it.
 Huge passion projects, things at work, what I like to call fiddle projects from Saturday afternoons, non-code projects that have a home online, or that chapter of the book you've been writing for years.

 Just saying you're working on a project and telling others, I've found, is monumentally helpful towards **getting it done**.
 There is actually a named phenomenon for this, called [the Hawthorne effect](https://en.wikipedia.org/wiki/Hawthorne_effect).
 So tell us what you're working on.
 This is just for October - like [NaNoWriMo](http://nanowrimo.org/), having a timeline helps.
 Unlike that, no one is keeping score, and you don't have to finish it or not.

-## If you want email updates sometimes

-[Sign up here.](http://eepurl.com/3O-JL) I'll check up with you at the end of October to ask how you've done, and post a list of finished projects or work done.
-I'll also send out semi-weekly reminders to work on your project.
+At the end of the month, I'll stop taking PRs and freeze it until next year, when it will begin again (hopefully).

 ## Why GitHub?